The conventional wisdom is that young adults are not that engaged with museums. They don't visit much, and they find museums stale and boring.

 Before I share what's new from the latest research, a quick reminder of terms:

 So what's new about young adults from this latest research?

 Museum-goers.
 I've been known to say that "the do mores do more," and that is certainly true for young adult museum-goers.
 They are busy, packing more activities into their leisure time than any other segment of museum-goers.
 Indeed, during their leisure time, they are the most likely visitor segment to report spending time with friends, pursuing a personal hobby, having a nice meal, or even catching up on sleep.
 But with those activities comes a bit of a price … only 16% of young adults reported that at the end of leisure time they were "completely relaxed and ready for a new week."
 41% report they had no chance to relax at all.

 Broader population.
 When we step back and examine the broader population of young adults, including the majority who have not visited a museum recently, we find similar patterns to museum-goers: they are a busy segment of the population.
-In particularly, they were more likely to spend time with friends, pursue personal hobbies, and catch up on sleep.
+In particular, they were more likely to spend time with friends, pursue personal hobbies, and catch up on sleep.

 One key difference, however, is that museum-goers simply do more; this broader population sample chose an average 3.6 activities from the list I provided, while museum-goers averaged 4.9.
 So while young adults are busy, young adult museum-goers are doing even more.
 But just like with museum-goers, relaxation is elusive; 43% reported they had no chance to relax at all.

 The broader population survey included a question designed to elicit what types of museums would be more attractive to non-visitors.
 Just like young adults are more likely to have actually visited a museum, young adults chose the most types of museums they would be interested in visiting.
 In particular, they were nearly 50% more likely than any other segment to say they would like to visit an art museum.
 Overall, this indicates to me that young adults are a key target audience that is likely more interested in museums than conventional wisdom suggests.